 A nature observation – for the first time in many years, the blackberry season of late September – October turned out to provide extremely lean pickings for the pick-your-own wild blackberry pie makers among us.
 Most of the fruit of the Blackberry bush either remained red or when ripened by the sun to the normal dark purple failed to fall from the branch ( pic)

-Taking a leaf out of North Yorkshire’s famous nature weather forecaster * William Foggitt’s (1913 – 2004 ) bulging diaries, one could speculate the reason for this highly unusual conservation of supply could well be nature’s own preparation for a forthcoming harsh winter by ensuring food supply for birds and insects remains intact.
+Taking a leaf out of North Yorkshire’s famous nature weather forecaster * William Foggitt’s (1913 – 2004 ) bulging diaries, one could speculate the reason for this highly unusual conservation of supply could well be nature’s own preparation for a forthcoming harsh winter or at least a severe cold spell possibly courtesy of the “Siberian beast from the east” by ensuring food supply for birds and insects remains intact.
 Obviously time will tell..

 - “Mr Foggitt used the behaviour of plants and wildlife near his home in Thirsk to predict to produce his forecasts.
 He also made use of climate records which had been kept by his family for generations.
 In the 1980s Mr Foggitt’s weather predictions were much in demand by radio, TV and newspapers.
 This was especially true when be came to different conclusions about the weather outlook than professional meteorologists ”

 Obituary here.
 More evidence of Mother Nature stockpiling for a savage winter.
 Berries still clinging tenaciously to the bush through to mid November.

 Update for 19th Nov ( Saturday 18th evening revision ) ; @ play catch-up-as-we-go Met Office? – leaves one wondering whether (ptp) their supercomputer gets weary of getting 4 day forecasts wrong?

 … in other words

 – play safe by forecasting a bit of everything? ( with low confidence ) #GMetOffice